Maharaja Agrasen College, Jagadhri

 Maharaja Agrasen College (informally Agrasen College or simply Agrasen Jagadhri) is a government aided private college of Arts and Commerce, located in Jagadhri, in the state of Haryana, India.

 Academic provision

 The College is co-educational, catering to a total of 1143 students (965 in grant-in-aid and 178 in self-financing courses) in four faculties of Arts, Commerce, Business Administration and Computer Science.
 Of these students, 904 are boys and 239 girls in 13 departments (10 in Arts and one each in Commerce, Business Administration and Computer Science).
 The College has 11 permanent and 27 contractual faculty members.

-The Principal P.K.Bajpai remains in news for hiding facts regarding a serious criminal case pending against him at the time of appointment.
-The VC of the Kurukshetra University has withdrawn approval of his selection.
-The Higher Education Commission has ordered action against him.